Macro Friendly Breakfast Recipes: Cheesy Hash Brown Layer Cake

 Heat three large pans on low-medium heat and with nonstick cooking spray.

-Add 3 servings of hash browns to each.
+Split the hash browns evenly between two pans.
 Cover.
 Don't touch for 5-7 minutes for frozen.
 Thawed or fresh may cook faster.
 You want a crispy, golden brown bottom.

 While your hash browns cook, add your egg whites to the third pan.
 Be sure to cook these on a low heat and avoid scorching.
 We want fluffy egg whites, not rubber cake filling.